 Stoke Makes Plates is a heritage mapping project of Stoke’s high street.
-Over 150 residents of Stoke-on-Trent will take part in plate-making workshops, that explore Stoke’s past, present and future.
-Participants will use their plate designs to share their experiences from the last two years.
+Over 150 residents of Stoke-on-Trent take part in plate-making workshops, that explore Stoke’s past, present and future.
+Participants use their plate designs to share their experiences from the last two years.
 Creating a conversation through clay across the city and beyond.

 Who is taking part?

 Community Groups in Stoke-on-Trent:

 - Keele Health and Care Research Group (including members of Burslem Jubilee Project)

 - Clay at Home (open to the public)

 - Families at the Hub, Fenton, imagine their dream shop.
 They think about what would attract them to the high street of the future.

 - Members of the LGBT group explore the heritage of Spode ceramics.
 They look at how surface pattern can tell a story and respond to their own experiences on the high street.